-- the average of the inflation assumptions for 30 years (2017 to 2046) used in the most recent Quebec Pension Plan (QPP) actuarial report4 - the average of the inflation assumptions for 30 years (2017 to 2046) used in the most recent Canada Pension Plan (CPP) actuarial report5 - Result of the 2019 FP Canada/IQPF survey of investment professionals.
-The reduced average was used where the highest and lowest value were removed. - current Bank of Canada target inflation rate i.
-Wage increases
+- the average of the inflation assumptions for 30 years (2024 to 2053) used in the most recent QPP actuarial report - the average of the inflation assumptions for 30 years (2026 to 2055) used in the most recent CPP actuarial report - the results of the 2022 FP Canada/IQPF survey.
+The reduced average was used where the highest and lowest value were removed. - the current Bank of Canada target inflation rate